MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 - Don't mix log messages with different security requirements in the same log file.

 - Ensure that all logging calls are *fire-and-forget* operations that don't block the progress of business operations.
-  - Auditing events are excluded from this rule because they're critical to the business.
+  - Exclude auditing events from this rule because they're critical to the business.

 - Ensure that logging is extensible and doesn't have any direct dependencies on a concrete target.